Information for Presenters

-Education Institute books three times a year: in March/April for summer, July/August for fall, and November/December for winter.
-However, you are welcome to submit a session proposal form
+The Education Institute books three times a year: in March/April for summer, July/August for fall, and November/December for winter.
+However, interested presenters are welcome to submit a session proposal

 at any time.

-All session proposals require a description, list of key outcomes, and presenter bios including explanation of your expertise in the topic area.
-If you are submitting an idea for a course (vs. a one-shot session) please also include a resume and short cover letter outlining how your qualifications and experience suit your course proposal.
+All session proposals require a description, list of key outcomes, and presenter bios.
+If you are submitting an idea for a course (vs. a one-time session) please also include a resume and short cover letter outlining how your qualifications and experience suit your course proposal.

-- A wired rather than wireless internet connection.
+- A wired (rather than wireless) internet connection, if possible.

 - A headset or good quality computer microphone.
 We occasionally offer audio through teleconferencing, but the sound quality is not as good and the webinar is more expensive to produce.
 If you do use a telephone, it must be a landline connection rather than a wireless one.

-- A PowerPoint presentation with enough visuals for a 50-minute to one-hour presentation (Note: five slides are not enough).
-Avoid text-heavy presentations, as studies show that learners cannot listen and read at the same time.
+- Presentation slides, with enough visuals to engage participants for a 20 or 50 minute presentation, depending on your session’s duration.
+Avoid text-heavy slides - studies show that it's difficult for some learners to listen and read at the same time.
 Unfortunately, Adobe Connect does not support Prezi presentations at this time, though you do have the ability to share your desktop to show participants documents or websites.

 - A webcam.
 This is optional; if you wish to put a face to your voice, you must provide your own webcam.